The car battery may be one of the most important components of the car as any problem with the battery might leave you stranded on the road.

 Here are some important safety tips you need to keep in mind before disconnecting the car battery.

 - Batteries store electric charge and might give you a small shock if not handled properly.
 Before disconnecting the battery, make sure you are not wearing any jewelry such as a ring, watch or a bracelet.
 If the battery comes in contact with any metal part it can cause an electric shock.

 - Always carry out the battery removal procedure in an outdoor space as the batteries contain acids which release harmful gasses.
 Working in an open environment will minimize your exposure to any hazardous gas.

 - Make sure the area where you are working is completely dry and covered.
-Never work in an environment or a place which is damp or has water nearby.
+Never work in an environment which is damp or has water nearby.

 Cleaning the battery terminals

 If you have disconnected your car battery after a long time, you might have noticed that the terminals have corrosion on them.
 The good news is that you don’t need any expensive cleaner to clean the corrosion as you can easily do it with stuff at your home.
 The things you would require are:

 Making the cleaner is simple; just mix one tablespoon of baking soda in one cup of water and mix it well.
 Next, dip the toothbrush into the cleaner and start cleaning the terminals.
 You might need to apply some force as the dust and grime may be difficult to remove.